babybluetit/Xaeros-Minimap-Modded-Support/README.md

 # Xaero's Minimap - Modded Support
  Adds icons to Xaero's Minimap for a range of modded mobs.
+A mixture of yellow dots and icons on the minimap can be annoying, so this pack aims to help players and modpack makers by supporting as many mods as possible.
+ The pack can be downloaded here, or from the [Curseforge page](https://www.curseforge.com/minecraft/texture-packs/xaeros-minimap-modded-support).

 ### Currently Supported: